-- Competitive Edge In the past four years, 8 of our students have placed among the top finalists for the National Skills Competition.
+Competitive Edge In recent years, our students have placed among the top finalists in the National Skills Competition.

-- Sweet Paycheck Technicians in this field are paid REALLY well.
-Just six months after graduating, the 2009 average starting wage for LATI program grads was $17.97.
+Sweet Paycheck Technicians in this field are paid REALLY well.
+Just six months after graduating, the average starting wage for LATC 2017 program grads was $19.39.

-- Meaning We believe that Precision Machining is a career with integrity and purpose.
+Meaning We believe that Precision Machining is a career with integrity and purpose.
 In these economic times, having the self-reliant skills of a machinist will put you in a position to do something, strengthening your area businesses and infrastructure by supplying much needed expertise.
-At LATI, we take this idea to an even deeper level, teaching our students that their ingenuity and skill can be put to truly life-changing use.
-Recently, a team of students created several assistive devices for Watertown children with Spinal Muscular Atrophy.
-Thanks to the sincere, volunteered effort of these Precision Machining students, Trinity (7th grade) and Carrigan (3yrs old) can now participate in school and art activities.
+At LATC, we take this idea to an even deeper level, teaching our students that their ingenuity and skill can be put to truly life-changing use.